LCAV/dsp-labs/docs/chapters/1/overview_installation/2/software/eclipse_tips.md

 <br/>
 <div style="text-align:center"><img src ="tips/ErrorStopPreviousConfig_Enlarged.png" width="400"/></div>
 <br/>
 Don't worry you just have to stop the previously made "Debug session" as the driver cannot access twice the target board.
 (Same error as if the board was disconnected or not well powered).
-Press the "Stop" or the "Disconnect" button as presented below.
+Press the "Stop" or the "Disconnect" button as shown below.
 <br/>
 <div style="text-align:center"><img src ="tips/StopPreviousConfig.png" width="600"/></div>
 <br/>